 At the last minute Operation Ajax failed.
 On August 15 an officer arrived at Mossadegh’s house to present the firman only to find he was tipped off in advance.
 The Shah fled the country while units loyal to Mossadegh surged through Tehran.
 But Roosevelt did not quit and three days later organised a second attempt.
 Again he launched a massive mob in the capital.
 Crucially Mossadegh did not call out the police to stop them.
 Armed units loyal to the Shah launched a gun-battle against Mossadegh’s supporters.
 The following morning Tehran Radio announced “the Government of Mossadegh has been defeated!”

-Mossadegh was under arrest and the Shah flew home from Italy in stunned triumph.
+Mossadegh was arrested and the Shah flew home from Italy in stunned triumph.
 The New York Times wrote “the sudden reversal was nothing more than a mutiny by the lower ranks against pro-Mossadegh officers”.
 Roosevelt was delighted.
-A day earlier he had been ordered home, now he would be returning in triumph.
+A day earlier he had been ordered home, now he was returning in triumph.
 Mossadegh was given a three year prison sentence.
 He served it until 1956 and was confined to home in Ahmad Abad until his death, aged 85, in 1967.

-The Mossadegh coup had profound impact on America.
+The 1953 coup had profound impact on America.
 The CIA became a central part of foreign policy apparatus.
 While Roosevelt went home in quiet retirement, the Dulles brothers used the template to overthrow rulers such as Arbenz in Guatemala (1954) and Allende in Chile (1973).
 The incident also changed how Iranians viewed the US.
 Before 1953, Britain was the rapacious and greedy enemy.
-Now the US was the sinister party, manipulating quietly in the background.
+Now the US was the sinister party, manipulating in the background.
 The 1979 embassy hostage was a direct result of Carter’s decision to allow the Shah into America.
-But the crisis lasted 14 months because of the distrust going back to 1953.
+But the crisis lasted 14 months because of the earlier distrust.